Covina massacre: Perpetrator

-Bruce Jeffrey Pardo (March 23, 1963 - December 25, 2008) lived in San Fernando Valley and was a graduate of John H. Francis Polytechnic High School in Sun Valley, Los Angeles, and California State University, Northridge.
+Bruce Jeffrey Pardo (March 23, 1963 – December 25, 2008) lived in San Fernando Valley and was a graduate of John H. Francis Polytechnic High School in Sun Valley, Los Angeles, and California State University, Northridge.
 He had worked at the Jet Propulsion Laboratory in La Cañada Flintridge.
-In 2004, he met Sylvia Pardo (née Ortega).
+In 2004, he met Sylvia Ortega.

 Motivation

-Police speculate that the motive of Pardo's attack was related to marital problems.
-After the couple wed in January 2006, their marriage quickly fell apart within the first year because Pardo refused to open a joint bank account with Sylvia; he also expected his wife to use her own finances to take care of her own three children.
+Police speculate that Pardo may have been motivated to murder by a desire to avoid the financial consequences of his divorce.
+The couple wed in January 2006, and their marriage fell apart within the first year because Pardo refused to open a joint bank account with Sylvia; he also expected his wife to use her own finances to take care of her own three children.
 There is some speculation that the divorce may have also been caused by Pardo concealing a child from a previous relationship for which Pardo did not pay child or spousal support.

 In June 2008, a divorce court ordered Pardo to pay $1,785 a month in spousal support.
 During the divorce proceedings, Pardo confided to a friend his wife was "taking him to the cleaners."
 In July, Pardo, who had no criminal record or history of violence, was fired from his job as an electrical engineer at ITT Corporation Electronic Systems Radar Systems for billing false hours.
 The divorce court suspended the support payments due to financial hardship.
-However, as part of the divorce settlement, Pardo was required to pay his ex-wife $10,000, and she was permitted to keep her wedding ring and family dog.
+However, as part of the divorce settlement, Pardo was required to pay his ex-wife $10,000, and she was permitted to keep her wedding ring and the family dog.
 Pardo complained to the court that Sylvia was living with her parents, not paying rent, and had spent lavishly on a luxury car, gambling trips to Las Vegas, meals at expensive restaurants, massages, and golf lessons.
 Pardo and Sylvia finalized their divorce a week prior to the attack.